AASHISHAG/aashishag.github.io/_pages/home.md

 ---

-I am a final year undergraduate student at IIT Kharagpur fascinated by Machine Learning and A.I applications.
-I like to contribute to open source projects related to deep learning, and participate in machine learning competitions. let's connect and contribute to open-source world of AI :sunglasses:
+A master's student, pursuing Computer Engineering (Data Science).
+I am fascinated by Deep Learning and other AI applications.
+I like to contribute to open source projects.
+Let's connect and contribute to open-source world of AI :sunglasses:

-Find me on GitHub: [ajinkyaT](http://github.com/ajinkyaT)
+Find me on GitHub: [aashishag](http://github.com/aashishag)

 ### Education:
-- **Indian Institute of Technology Kharagpur** (2015 - 2019)
+- **University of Duisburg-Essen** (2018 - 2020)
-  B.Tech Mechanical Engineering
+  Masters Computer Engineering

 ### Stuff I like to play with: